 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-His angry mother jeered, "Do you suppose you know better than your father?"
+The convict said, "Let me speak freely please."

 ANSWER DOWNLOAD EXAMIANS APP